The Porcelain Rule: Navigating Water (and Wine) on the Camino

 Hence, just two moves were needed to free the bottle: (1) slip off the bottom elastic band, and (2) release the carabiner.
 I found I could do this without breaking stride.

-Bodegas Irache had a famous fountain.
-In many ways it was like other public fountains along the way, save one major difference.
-It had not one, but two spigots.
-The first offered cool, clean drinking water.
-The second offered Spanish red wine.
-I kid you not.
+Bodegas Irache features a famous fountain that looks like any other, save for one major difference: it has two spigots.
+The first offers cool, clean water.
+The second offers free-flowing Spanish red wine.
 It is the Camino’s only Fuente de Vino.

-As told, the monks (who produced the wine) used to share a glass with passing peregrinos.
-However, at some point they decided to place a tap directly in the outer wall to distribute liquid encouragement.
-A posted sign read: “Pilgrim, if you wish to arrive at Santiago full of strength and vitality, have a drink of this great wine and make a toast to happiness.”
+Originally, the monks shared a glass with passing peregrinos, but they eventually installed a tap in the outer wall to distribute “liquid encouragement.”
+A sign above it reads: “Pilgrim, if you wish to arrive at Santiago full of strength and vitality, have a drink of this great wine and make a toast to happiness.”
+A second sign politely requests moderation, reminding travelers that if they want to take the wine with them, they ought to buy a bottle.

 I’m guessing if you filled your bottle and carried it off it would somehow turn to water.
 I think that’s a New Testament thing.